 - Posted on Instagram

-The things on your list can be absolutely anything that you have completed that day.
-Remind yourself that you’ve done as much as you can do.
-While it may not seem like a lot, it will give you solid evidence that you’ve definitely not ‘wasted’ a day.
+The things on your list can be anything you've completed that day.
+Remind yourself that you've done as much as you can.
+While it may not seem like a lot, you'll have solid evidence that a day hasn't been "wasted."

-For me, this list really helps with my guilt.
-It helps me to track my progress and give myself some credit as I rarely acknowledge my achievements.
-This type of list is a really constructive way to focus on the positives, which is always beneficial.
+These lists help with my guilt.
+It helps me to track my progress and give myself some credit, as I rarely acknowledge my achievements.
+The “Done” list is a constructive way to focus on the positives, which is always beneficial.

-That’s just my reality.
-If I feel like I’m sinking back into the anxiety over what I haven’t done, I write down what I have done.
+That's my reality.
+If I'm spiralling over what I haven't done, I write down what I successfully managed that day.

-If you’re living with a chronic condition and are feeling inadequate, you’re not alone.
-You’re certainly not a failure for not being able to do much.
-You’re fighting a condition – constantly – and sometimes you might need to take a break and give yourself some credit for the small things that you can do.
+If you're living with a chronic condition and feel somehow "inadequate," you're not alone.
+You're not a failure; you're living with a chronic illness.
+Give yourself some credit for the small things you do every day.

 Remember, nobody is superhuman, and we all need time to recover from flare-ups.
 Creating a "Done" list might prove how much you've achieved on bad days.

 So, jot one down, even if the only item is "I asked for help."
 That's still a massive achievement.